inayatkh/tracking-python3/Readme.md

 	$ python meanShiftTrack.py

 ### Tracking using CAMshift in OpenCV
 CAMshift tries to tackle the scale problem by using varying window size for applying meanshift.
-CamShift was developed by [Gary Bradski in 1998](http://dl.acm.org/citation.cfm?id=836819)
+CamShift was developed by [Gary Bradski in 1998](http://dl.acm.org/citation.cfm?id=836819).

+Steps 1 and 2 are the same as that of MeanShift.
+In the third step, we find the backproject image and then use CamShift() openCV function to track the position of the object in the new frame.
+This function finds the an object center using meanshift and then adjust the window size.
+This funciton returns the rotaed rectangle that includes the object position, size, and orientation.

+ #### usage:

+	$ python CAMShiftTrack.py
 ___
 ___